Recipes to (Virtual) Cook With Friends

-“Virtual cooking allows you to socialize and see your friends and family without compromising socially distancing,” says Quyen Vu, M.S., R.D., Beachbody culinary nutrition specialist.
+“Virtual cooking allows you to socialize and see your friends and family without compromising socially distancing,” says Quyen Vu, M.S., R.D.

-“It also allows you to hang out with people in different parts of the country or world,” adds Krista Maguire, R.D., C.S.S.D., Beachbody Nutrition Manager.
+“It also allows you to hang out with people in different parts of the country or world,” adds Krista Maguire, R.D., C.S.S.D., senior nutrition manager at BODi.

 Planning a virtual dinner party is easy once you’ve decided what you should cook with friends.

 We’ve rounded up a few quick and easy meals to inspire you!

 “The healthy fats from tahini and prebiotic fiber from chickpeas in this yummy recipe will keep your gut happy and keep you feeling fuller longer,” says Alyssa Northrop, M.P.H, R.D., L.M.T.

 The harmony of flavors also goes great with some tunes!